 As mentioned above, two of the major challenges businesses and marketers have with investing in digital marketing software is cost and training.
 One of the benefits of working with an agency like Aztek is that we’ve invested in a vetted suite of digital marketing tools that we use for and with our clients.
 As such, your organization only has to account for the agency costs instead of tacking on multiple tools to your budget.

 Rather than organizations double-dipping on spending the money on these platforms and spending the time learning them, working with an agency can mean avoiding costly software investments while still reaping the benefits.
 This type of relationship gives you the opportunity to work with a team of experts that knows how to take full advantage of each platform.

 Putting the Right Digital Marketing Budget Together for Your Business

 Once you consider all the costs that go into a digital marketing budget, you’ll have a clearer picture of how these come together and how you need to balance them.

 You can certainly use one of the many digital marketing budget calculators out there as a starting point, but don’t forget that your business is unique.
 Online marketing isn’t a one-size-fits-all type of endeavor.
 Think about the following things when deciding which approach best fits your organization:

 - Salary and benefits for digital marketing specialists or generalists vs. agency fees

 - Ability to train internal employees vs. leveraging experience and expertise

 - Software costs (mentioned above)

-If you need help establishing a digital marketing budget, or want to get a sense of the costs of working with an agency like Aztek, reach out to us and we’ll start a conversation about how we can help you grow your business!
+If you need help establishing a digital marketing budget, or want to get a sense of the costs of working with an agency like Aztek, we can help.
+Reach out to us and we’ll start a conversation about how we can help you grow your business!